-- (4) However, a person is not required to comply with a requirement under subsection (1) if, when asked by the person, the authorised person does not produce his or her identity card for inspection by the person. - (5) An offence against subsection (3) is a strict liability offence.
+- (4) However, a person is not required to comply with a requirement under subsection (1) if, when asked by the person, the authorised person does not produce the authorised person's identity card for inspection by the person. - (5) An offence against subsection (3) is a strict liability offence.